 Exploring original tables from reports

-Social Explorer provides its users with well over 250,000 data indicators from sources such as US Census, American Community Survey, Eurostat, and many others.
-We are well aware of the complexity and the range of data we offer, so we prepare a set of tables with the most popular and used variables majority of our users are likely to be looking for.
+Social Explorer provides its users with over half a million data indicators from sources such as the U.S. Census, American Community Survey, Eurostat, and many others.
+We are well aware of the complexity and range of data that we offer, so we prepare a set of tables with the most popular and used variables that the majority of our users usually look for.
 However, whenever possible, we include the original, unabridged tables with all the data as well.
-As of right now, our users can access the original tables for ACS 2016 5-year, ACS 2015 5-year and ACS 2014 5-year estimates.
 Let’s take a closer look at the ACS 2016 5-year estimates.